-Minnesota Women’s Press contributors Carolyn Holbrook and Tess Montgomery will participate in a virtual conversation about the legacy of this time, moderated by magazine editor Mikki Morrissette.
+On August 18, we hosted a conversation titled “In These Times: An Intergenerational Conversation.”
+Minnesota Women’s Press contributors Carolyn Holbrook and (her granddaughter) Tess Montgomery talked about the legacy of this time, moderated by magazine editor Mikki Morrissette.

 It will take an intergenerational approach to sustain the movement of today’s anti-racism work, from supporting alternatives in law enforcement to developing more sustainable and inclusive economies.
 As Montgomery sees it, the elder generation is inspired by the drive of today’s youth, while the younger generation is re-inspired by recognizing the wisdom and work of those who have lived through cycles of violence and reform.
 She sees promise in the concept of Harambee, a Swahili term for “Let’s pull together.”